mohit-codes/Trello-clone--backend/README.md

 - POST /users/login - Takes username and password as a parameter and returns JWT.
 - POST /users/signup - Providing username, password, and email would add a new user into the database.
+- GET /users/boards/:userId - fetch all boards of single user.

 ### Board